Charleston Charlies

 The Charleston Charlies were a Triple-A minor league baseball team located in Charleston, West Virginia.
 Two separate Charlies franchises played in the International League from 1971 to 1983.
-The team was the relocated Columbus Jets.
-In 1977 the franchise was returned to Columbus and Charlies owner Robert Lavine purchased the Memphis Blues, moving the team to Charleston, assuming the Charlies name.
+The first team was the relocated Columbus Jets.
+In 1977 the franchise was returned to Columbus and Charlies owner Robert Levine purchased the Memphis Blues, moving the team to Charleston, assuming the Charlies name.
+The team was named for his father Charlie Levine who was also known as “Poor Charlie”.
 The Charlies were affiliated with the Pittsburgh Pirates (1971–76), Houston Astros (1977–79), Texas Rangers (1980), and Cleveland Indians (1981–83).
 The 1973 Charlies won the league's regular-season title.
 The original Charlies moved back to Columbus as the Columbus Clippers in 1977.

 The new Charlies, which were the re-located Memphis Blues won the 1977 Governors' Cup, awarded to the IL's playoff championship, while the 1978 teams won the league's regular-season title.
 The franchise relocated in 1984 to Old Orchard Beach, Maine, playing as the Maine Guides.
 Today, the franchise is known as the Scranton/Wilkes-Barre RailRiders.

 History

-Many Charleston residents fondly remember the logo of the Charlies, which was a baseball with a derby hat on and smiling while a cigar hung from the corner of his mouth.
-In the morning paper of The Charleston Gazette on the front page the day after a Charlies game, the logo would be displayed with a smile if the Charlies won or a frown if the Charlies lost.
+The city of Charleston was without professional baseball from 1965 through 1970.
+The sport returned in 1971 when local businessman Bob Levine purchased the Columbus Jets of the Class AAA International League and relocated the franchise from Columbus, Ohio, to Charleston.
+Levine renamed the team the Charleston Charlies in honor of his father, Charlie Levine, an avid baseball fan.

-The Charlies were owned by Bob Levine, who bought the Columbus Jets, moving them from Columbus, Ohio to Charleston in 1971 and renamed them Charleston Charlies in honor of his father, Charlie Levine, who was an avid baseball fan who watched the Charlies seated in a wheelchair, wearing a derby hat, and smoking a cigar.
-The elder Levine referred to himself as "Poor Charlie" during his earlier years as a scrap-metal dealer in Beckley, West Virginia.
-Charlie Levine died in 1981 at age 89 and Bob Levine died at age 87 in 2011.
+The Charlies spent 13 seasons in the International League and served as the Triple-A affiliate of four Major League Baseball teams: the Pittsburgh Pirates (1971–1976), Houston Astros (1977–1979), Texas Rangers (1980), and Cleveland Indians (1981–1983).
+The franchise’s greatest success came in 1977, when the Charlies won the International League Championship as an affiliate of the Houston Astros.
+Charleston defeated the Tidewater Tides in the semifinals, 3–1, and then swept the Pawtucket Red Sox in the International League Finals, 4–0.

-In 1977 the team relocated back to Columbus to become the Columbus Clippers and the Memphis Blues relocated to Charleston and assumed the Charlies name.
+Many Charleston residents fondly remember the team’s logo—a smiling baseball character wearing a derby hat with a cigar in its mouth.
+After each game, the Charleston Gazette printed the logo on the front page: smiling after a win, frowning after a loss.

-Levine announced in August 1981 that we would sell the franchise and sought local owners.
-The club was purchased by a group led by Carl Steinfeldt.
-In December 1982, Jordan Kobritz purchased the team from Steinfelt.
-Korbitz kept the team in Charleston in 1983.
-The Charlies then relocated to Old Orchard Beach, Maine, for the 1984 season, becoming the Maine Guides.
+Bob Levine remained the owner throughout much of the Charlies’ time in Charleston.
+His father, Charlie Levine—who inspired the team’s name—was often seen watching games in a wheelchair, wearing a derby hat, and smoking a cigar.
+Known as “Poor Charlie” during his early years as a scrap-metal dealer in Beckley, West Virginia, Charlie Levine died in 1981 at the age of 89.
+Bob Levine died in 2011 at age 87.